nirmitshetty/flow_log_parser/README.md

 ## Assumptions
 1. Lookup table
    - Only consider rows with at least 3 fields
    - All fields are valid
    - One port,protocol combination maps to one tag
    - One tag can map to one or more (port,protocol) combinations
    - Unmapped (port,protocol) combinations are tagged as 'Untagged'
 2. Protocol number mapping
    - Pre-defined hashmap with protocol number to names mapped.
 Defined in `config.py`
 3. Flow logs
    - Only consider rows with at least `14` fields
    - Only consider rows with version `2`
    - Only consider rows with action `ACCEPT`
    - Only consider rows with log-status `OK`
    - Only consider rows with protocol numbers that are pre-defined in the mapping
    - Remaining fields are valid
    - Matching is case-insensitive
+4. Output
+   - No strict ordering of rows

 ## Example Usage
 **Python Version**: 3.9 or higher.